hasibarrafiul/K8-CI-CD-Microservice-practice/README.md

 ## 🏗 1.
 Infrastructure Setup (Azure)

 Run these commands to recreate your cluster from scratch.
+(Terraform code is also included)

 ```bash
 # Create the Resource Group